Tastarte/Tastarte.github.io/index.md

 Troy Kaighin Astarte.
 Conceptualising programming language semantics. *Philosophies*, 10(4):90 2025. <https://doi.org/10.3390/philosophies10040090>

 Troy Kaighin Astarte.
 Tense & temporality: Computers and the logic of time.
 In Arianna Borrelli and Helena Durnova, editors, *Computing Practices and Knowledge Cultures*. meson press, 2025.
-Forthcoming.
+Forthcoming. [pdf](res/pdf/Astarte2025TL.pdf "i should remove this once it's published")

 Troy Kaighin Astarte.
 From monitors to monitors: an early history of concurrency primitives.
 *Minds and Machines*, 34:51–71, 2023. <https://doi.org/10.1007/s11023-023-09632-2>.

 Troy Kaighin Astarte.
 “Difficult things are difficult to describe”: The role of formal semantics in European computer science, 1960–1980.
 In Janet Abbate and Stephanie Dick, editors, *Abstractions and Embodiments: New Histories of Computing and Society*.
-Johns Hopkins University Press, August 2022.
+Johns Hopkins University Press, August 2022. [pdf](res/pdf/Astarte2022.pdf "i see no other online access so here it is")

 Troy Kaighin Astarte.
 Formalising Meaning: a History of Programming Language Semantics.
-PhD thesis, Newcastle University, June 2019.
+PhD thesis, Newcastle University, June 2019. <https://cronfa.swan.ac.uk/Record/cronfa59379>

 Cliff B. Jones and Troy Kaighin Astarte.
 Challenges for semantic description: comparing responses from the main approaches.
 In Jonathan P. Bowen, Zili Zhang, and Zhiming Liu, editors, *Proceedings of the Third School on Engineering Trustworthy Software Systems*.
 LNCS 11174.
 Springer, 2018. <https://doi.org/10.1007/978-3-030-02928-9_6>